 Planning to take MH CET Law 2026?
 Check out MH CET Law 2026 Eligibility Criteria & Reservation Policy- Academic Qualification, Age Limit, Minimum Marks and More for the five-year LLB and three-year LLB courses.
 Check details below.

-Are you planning to appear in the MH CET Law or the Maharashtra Common Entrance Test Law, it is important to know the eligibility criteria before filling the application form for both 5-year LLB and 3-year LLB courses.
-The MH CET Law Exam will be held for admission to the top law colleges in Maharashtra.
-As a result, a large number of candidates apply for the MH Law CET exam every year.
+MH CET Law or the Maharashtra Common Entrance Test Law application process has been EXTENDED.
+The last MHCET Law application last date for the 5-yr LLB course is March 31, 2026.
+Candidates willing to register for the exam must read the MHCET Law eligibility criteria 2026 before filling the application form for both 5-year LLB and 3-year LLB courses.
+The MH CET Law Exam will be held on April 1, 2026 & April 2, 2026 for the 3-year LLB courses for admission to the top law colleges in Maharashtra.
+As a result, a large number of candidates apply for the state-level law entrance exam every year.

 Also Read: List of documents required to fill MH CET Law Application Form